include/puppet-standalone/README.md

     rvm gemset use base18

-3. Installing Puppet
+Installing Puppet

     gem install puppet

-4. Configuring FreeBSD recipe
+Configuring FreeBSD recipe

-Edit `freebsd.pp` and change settings to match your needs:

-Don't forget to generate a new password to use in password field:
+Edit `freebsd.pp` and change settings to match your needs.
+Don't forget to generate a new password to use in password field.

     openssl passwd -1 changepass

-5. Finally, run it:
+Finally, run it:

-    puppet freebsd.pp -v -d
+    puppet freebsd.pp